A Personal Letter to Educators and Older Students

 How to intervene against the American version of this hate has been the driving question of my life.

-I define hate as any time people treat a “type of person” as if they are somehow inferior to some imagined-superior “type of person.”
+“Hate” feels most present when we scream or scrawl slurs.
+But I define the roots of hate as any time people treat a “type of person” as if they are somehow inferior to some imagined-superior “type of person.”

-● Any situations that deny people opportunity or well-being as if they are less valuable.
+- Any situations that deny some groups opportunity or well-being as if they are less valuable.

 “Hate” is about explicit cruelty to others, like when we shout slurs or bully or push someone in school.
 But it’s also about standing by passively while people are hurt in schools or society.